GluuFederation/docs-oxd-prod/3.1.1/sources/framework/flask/index.md

 In these docs we use the [free open source Gluu Server](http://gluu.org/gluu-server) as the OP.

 !!!
 Note:
-    You can also refer to the [oxd python library](https://gluu.org/docs/oxd/libraries/python/) docs for more details on java classes.
+    You can also refer to the [oxd python library](https://gluu.org/docs/oxd/libraries/python/) docs for more details on python classes.

 ## Deployment <!-- Installation -->